 The well-proportioned red-painted dining room with polished marble fireplace welcomes you with a warm glow of old-world opulence.
 The large mahogany table seats 10 and is serviced by two sideboards.

 At the rear of the house is the refurbished kitchen and dining area providing a view towards the old garden at the back.
 The kitchen has oak units and granite worktops.
-The catering facilities are cooking-school grade.
 The dining table seats 10 comfortably, and has an adjacent sideboard.

 The Surrounding Estate: The estate borders the country road from Corofin to Kilnaboy, and the house is reached by a kilometre-long avenue which provides splendid views over Lake Inchiquin.
 Coming up to the house you pass through a double-gate under two old copper beech trees that change colour with the seasons.